The Department administers the following Acts and Regulations on behalf of the Minister:

 - reports to the Children’s Court and pre-hearing conferences;

-- payments to carers of children under a Protection Order (enduring parental responsibility); and
+- payments to carers of children under a protection order (special gaurdianship); and

 - issues related to the transitional arrangements.